karabarley/my-app-react-redux/README.md

+## NOTE:
+I may update the project sometime between the submission date and due date.
+Just wanted to get this in earlier incase I run into any issues while travelling.
+Otherwise, the base functionality is there - but could do with more styling, and a log out functionality.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>